 ON THIS PAGE: You will find information about how many people learn are diagnosed with this type of cancer each year.
 You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-This year, an estimated 61,560 adults (38,270 men and 23,290 women) in the United States will be diagnosed with kidney cancer and renal pelvic cancer.
-Kidney cancer is the seventh most common cancer and the tenth most common cause of cancer death for men, and it is the tenth most common cause of cancer for women.
+This year, an estimated 62,700 adults (39,650 men and 23,050 women) in the United States will be diagnosed with kidney cancer and renal pelvic cancer.
+Kidney cancer is the seventh most common cancer for men, and it is the tenth most common cause of cancer for women.

-If kidney cancer has spread to surrounding tissues or organs and/or the regional lymph nodes, the five-year survival rate is 65%.
-If the cancer has spread to a distant part of the body, the five-year survival rate is 12%.
+Approximately 65% of people are diagnosed when the cancer is only located in the kidney.
+For this group, the 5-year survival rate increases to 92%.
+If kidney cancer has spread to surrounding tissues or organs and/or the regional lymph nodes, the 5-year survival rate is 65%.
+If the cancer has spread to a distant part of the body, the 5-year survival rate is 12%.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2015.
+Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2016.

-The next section in this guide is Medical Illustrations and it offers drawings of body parts often affected by this disease.
+The next section in this guide is Medical Illustrations .
+It offers drawings of body parts often affected by this disease.
 Or, use the menu on the left side of your screen to choose another section to continue reading this guide.